mortonjt/jekyll-now/_posts/2019-10-30-collaborate.md

 has weird esoteric numbers and letters on it.
 Make sure to have this well spelled out either in a README and (preferrably) spreadsheet.

-If an analyst has had experience with collaborations, they probably have nailed down a procedure for file formats and pipelines.
+If your collaborator has had prior experience with these sorts of collaborations, they probably have nailed down a procedure for file formats and pipelines.
 The first few times maybe a learning curve, but it is definitely worthwhile to try to get a feel for the workflows and understanding what file formats are required.
-And trust me, you don't want to end up in a situation where in order for the analyst to run the analysis, they have to read your mind in order to figure out what experiment you ran.
+And trust me, you don't want to end up in a situation where in order for your collaborator to run the analysis, they have to read your mind in order to figure out what experiment you ran.
 That just sucks.

-## Rule 6 : Don't expect analysts to clean up your mess.
+## Rule 6 : Don't expect your collaborators to clean up your mess.

-If you botched your experiment or passed over sloppy data, don't expert analysts to whip up some mathemagic to solve your problems.
-Own up to your problems - fix what you can to get the analysts the data that they need to make sensible conclusions.
+If you botched your experiment or passed over sloppy data, don't expect your collaborators to whip up some mathemagic to solve your problems.
+Own up to your problems - fix what you can to get your collaborators the data that they need to make sensible conclusions.

-Furthermore, you shouldn't expect the analyst to generate beautiful figures without any feedback.
+Furthermore, you shouldn't expect your collaborators to generate beautiful figures without any feedback.
 You should be prepared to spend time understanding the analyses and providing some domain specific context.
-If in the offchance the analyst was able to design the experiment, generate polished figures with a complete story - then there needs to be a serious discussion on co-first authorship / promotion.
-Don't be that asshole to minimizes your analysts contributions to live in the acknowledgements section.
+If in the offchance your collaborator was able to design the experiment, generate polished figures with a complete story - then there needs to be a serious discussion on co-first authorship / promotion.
+Don't be that asshole to minimizes your collaborators contributions to live in the acknowledgements section.
+That's how you break friendships.

 ## Rule 7 : Figures, figures, figures